Manchester, Bolton & Bury Canal

 ~

-My initial interest in the MB&BC was born out of reading Paul Hindle’s exhaustive book.
-My slant was to break down the canal’s entire journey into sections to produce a series of manageable walks.
+My initial interest in the MB&BC arose from reading Paul Hindle’s exhaustive book.
+My slant was to break down the canal’s entire journey into sections and subsequently produce a series of manageable walks.
 Manageable … measured not just by distance, but by content volume (to avoid information overload!).

-Although the canal is the star of the show, I have left much of the technical bits to Paul’s book, and have put my own stamp on this story by encompassing a wealth of points of interest that surround the canal’s route.
+Although the canal was the star of the show, I left much of the technical bits to Paul’s book but put my own twist on the story by encompassing a wealth of points of interest that surround the canal’s route.

-I had a privilege chance meeting with Fred Dibnah (President of the MB&BC Society) in the early 2000’s at the Horseshoe pub, Ringley.
-He was very optimistic about the canal’s restoration, citing that a multi thousand pound feasibility study had been made and the dream was on!
+I had the privilege chance meeting with Fred Dibnah (President of the MB&BC Society) in the early 2000s at the Horseshoe Pub, Ringley.
+He was very optimistic about the canal’s restoration, citing that a multi-thousand pound feasibility study had been made and the dream was on!

 ~